 The Battle of Brandy Station, also known as the Battle of Fleetwood Hill, fought June 9, 1863, in Culpeper County, Virginia, was the largest cavalry engagement of the Civil War.

 In early May 1863, Confederate General Robert E. Lee’s Army of Northern Virginia soundly defeated Major General Joseph Hooker’s Army of the Potomac at the Battle of Chancellorsville.
-Despite the Rebel victory, Lee’s army was in need of food, horses and equipment after the battle.
-With northern Virginia ravaged by two years of combat, Lee decided to take the war to the North.
+Despite the Rebel victory, Lee’s army needed food, horses, and equipment after the battle.
+With northern Virginia ravaged by two years of combat, Lee took the war to the North.

 Union officials mistakenly interpreted Lee’s cavalry deployment as evidence of an impending attack on Hooker’s supply lines or, perhaps, an assault on the nation’s capital.
 Stung by the defeat at Chancellorsville, Hooker went on the offensive and ordered Major General Alfred Pleasonton to lead his cavalry corps, augmented by 3,000 infantrymen, in a two-pronged attack to “disperse and destroy” the enemy cavalry.